Lead Opinion

 The majority is correct, I believe, in its assessment that neither mention of Teamsters nor the pleading of a prima facie case is required to bring a pattern-or-practice claim.
 But the point on which I differ from the majority is its conclusion that, since neither is required, the EEOC has therefore pled a pattern-or-practice claim.
 The EEOC’s operative First Amended Complaint does not include even a shred of an allegation suggesting a pattern-or-practice claim.
 Like the Complaint in Intervention that it followed, it is fairly read only as pleading disparate treatment claims on behalf of the named plaintiffs and the women comprising the alleged class.
 The EEOC’s pleadings give no notice that it is pursuing some other theory of relief.

-Implicit in the majority‘s opinion is the notion that, because the complaint need not state an intent to proceed under Teamsters or the facts that will constitute a prima facie case, it is sufficient for the complaint to list the statutory provision under which suit is brought.
+Implicit in the majority’s opinion is the notion that, because the complaint need not state an intent to proceed under Teamsters or the facts that will constitute a prima facie case, it is sufficient for the complaint to list the statutory provision under which suit is brought.
 There are situations in which that premise is arguably correct.
-For example, had the complaint sought relief under
+For example, had the complaint sought relief under § 707, which

-The complaint here simply does not set forth sufficient facts to make the EEOC‘s claim for relief plausible.
-As the majority notes, “[T]he pleading requirements for
+The complaint here simply does not set forth sufficient facts to make the EEOC’s claim for relief plausible.
+As the majority notes, “[T]he pleading requirements for Title VII claims are no different than those for other claims; they are subject to the same requirement of setting forth ‘enough facts to state a claim to relief that is plausible on its face.’ ” Maj.
+Op. at 897 (quoting Bell Atl.
+Corp. v.
+Twombly,

-The majority seeks to excuse the EEOC‘s omission by saying that it may have relied on the complaint of the individual plaintiffs to allege a pattern or practice of discrimination.
+The majority seeks to excuse the EEOC’s omission by saying that it may have relied on the complaint of the individual plaintiffs to allege a pattern or practice of discrimination.
 The operative complaint of the individual plaintiffs, the Second Amended Complaint, filed September 12, 2005, does contain allegations sufficient to state such a claim.
 But I know of no reason that the EEOC should be able to rely on this complaint rather than advising the court and other parties in straightforward fashion which claims brought by individual parties it intends to pursue.
-See 5A Charles Alan Wright et al., Federal Practice & Procedure § 1326 (3d ed.
-2004) (“[R]eferences to prior allegations must be direct and explicit, in order to enable the responding party to ascertain the nature and extent of the incorporation.“)
+See 5A Charles Alan Wright et ah, Federal Practice & Procedure § 1326 (3d ed.
+2004) (“[R]eferences to prior allegations must be direct and explicit, in order to enable the responding party to ascertain the nature and extent of the incorporation.”)

-Because the EEOC‘s complaint fails to state a pattern-or-practice claim, Cintas‘s motion was properly granted.
-The extensive analysis of the majority with respect to
+Because the EEOC’s complaint fails to state a pattern-or-practice claim, Cintas’s motion was properly granted.
+The extensive analysis of the majority with respect to §§ 706 and 707 is simply unnecessary, and I would not reach that issue here.

-The majority‘s treatment of the denial of the motion to amend, the discovery issues, the individual claims and, in part, the attorneys fees issue is premised on its ruling on the pattern-or-practice issue.
-Because I disagree with the majority‘s resolution of the pattern-or-practice issue, I might resolve some of the other issues differently.
-But it seems an unproductive use of judi-
+The majority’s treatment of the denial of the motion to amend, the discovery issues, the individual claims and, in part, the attorneys fees issue is premised on its ruling on the pattern-or-practice issue.
+Because I disagree with the majority’s resolution of the pattern-or-practice issue, I might resolve some of the other issues differently.
+But it seems an unproductive use of judi